 Feeling Helpless In The Wake Of President Trump’s Actions?
-Here’s How To Take Action
+Here’s How To Take Action [Opinion]

 “Second, writing a letter to the district office (state) is better than sending an email or writing a letter to DC.
 But, the most effective thing is to actually call them on the phone.
 At their district (state) office.
 They have to talk to you there.
 We repped half a million people, it was impossible to read and respond personally to all letters.
 Impossible.
 This was something in particular that I cared about as a staffer and worked very hard on, but the sheer volume of emails is overwhelming.
 So, we batched them with computer algorithms and sent out form letters based on topic and position.
 Regardless of method received.
 But, phone calls!
 That was a thing that shook up our office from time.
 One time, a radio host gave out our district office phone # on air.
 He was against our immigration policy and told our constituents to call.
 And they did.
 All.
 Day.
 Long.
 All I did all day was answer phones.
 It was exhausting and you can bet my bosses heard about it.
 We had discussions because of that call to action.
 If we started getting a pattern of calls, I called up our DC office and asked if they were getting the same calls and we talked.
 Also, recognize that your letters and your emails get seen by staffers, just like your phone calls get answered.
 That’s the way of it.
 If you want to talk to your rep, show up at town hall meetings.
 Get a huge group that they can’t ignore.
 Pack that place and ask questions.
 We held town halls consistently that fewer than 50 people showed up for.
 And it was always the same people.
 So, shake it up.
 As always, please be kind but firm with those staffers.
 They will listen and talk to you.
 I always, always did.”

-So, call your Congressman and let them know you don’t like what’s happening.
+So, call your congressman and let them know you don’t like what’s happening.
 Because unfortunately, in this case, silence implies consent to your representative.
 And if you don’t consent to having innocent people turned away and blocked from returning to their homes, you need to make your voice heard.

 What to Say